 I paid over $2000 for my reclining sofa.
-It is only 5 years old and already falling apart.
+It is less than 5 years old and already falling apart.

 The leather is peeling and the foam in the seat cushions is broken down.